Optimal Scaling of the MALA algorithm with Irreversible Proposals for Gaussian targets: Main results and Implications

 \right. \ee The real constants $h\sub$ and $\tau\sub$ are defined in (\ref{hS}) and in (\ref{mhs1}) respectively. \end{theorem} \begin{proof} See Appendix \ref{AppendixA} and \ref{AppendixB}. \end{proof}

-\begin{remark} \textup{If the sequence of matrices $S^N$ is in Jordan block form, then all the assumptions of Theorem \ref{mainthm} are satisfied, provided \eqref{finc1spec} holds. \footnote{Indeed, in this case Assumption \ref{AssCLT} and Assumption \ref{Ass2} are satisfied with $c_1$ as in \eqref{finc1spec} and $c_2=c_3=0$.
+\begin{remark} \textup{If the sequence of matrices $S^N$ is in Jordan block form, then all the assumptions of Theorem \ref{mainthm} are satisfied, provided \eqref{finc1spec} holds. \footnote{Indeed, in this case Assumption \ref{AssCLT} and Assumption \ref{Ass2} presented in Section \ref{sec:5} are satisfied with $c_1$ as in \eqref{finc1spec} and $c_2=c_3=0$.
 This makes Assumption \ref{extrassT2} easy to verify.
 Moreover, Condition \ref{Ass1} is trivially satisfied for matrices in Jordan block form.
-Detailed comments on this can be found in Section \ref{sec:5}, see comments after \eqref{Eq:OptimalAcceptProb}. } It should be clearly said that, while examples and calculations in the case of Theorem \ref{thmspec} are very explicit, we have not been able to find examples of matrices $S^N$ such that the constant $\tau\sub$ in Theorem \ref{mainthm} is non-vanishing.
-However it is important to stress that even when $\tau\sub=0$ it is still possible that the average acceptance probability (given, in the limit, by $h\sub$) is not tending to one and it is of order 1 instead, see the examples in Sections \ref{S:NumericalApproxAccProb} and \ref{Eq:SimulationStudies}.
+Detailed comments on this can be found in Section \ref{sec:5}, see comments after \eqref{Eq:OptimalAcceptProb}. } It should be clearly said that, while examples and calculations in the case of Theorem \ref{thmspec} are very explicit, we have not been able to find examples of matrices $S^N$ such that the constant $\tau\sub$ in Theorem \ref{mainthm} is non-vanishing.}

+\textup{However, it is important to stress that even when $\tau\sub=0$ it is still possible that the average acceptance probability (given, in the limit, by $h\sub$) is not tending to one and it is of order 1 instead, see the examples in Sections \ref{S:NumericalApproxAccProb} and \ref{Eq:SimulationStudies}.
 Notice that $\tau\sub =0$ when $b=2a$, with $b$ and $a$ are parameters depending on the choice of $S^N, \alpha$ and $\gamma$, defined in \eqref{alb} and \eqref{albb}.
-Cfr Table \ref{tab:1} and Table \ref{tab:2} to have a summary of how $h\sub$ and $\tau\sub$ depend on $a$ and $b$. } \end{remark}
+Cfr Table \ref{tab:1} and Table \ref{tab:2} to have a summary of how $h\sub$ and $\tau\sub$ depend on $a$ and $b$.
+As the numerical studies of Sections \ref{S:NumericalApproxAccProb} and \ref{Eq:SimulationStudies} demonstrate, even in the setup of Theorems \ref{thmspec}, for which we can construct practical algorithms, we end up with interesting non-trivial results. } \end{remark}